-Jean Kennedy Smith, Kennedy sister and architect of peace in Northern Ireland, dies at 92
+Jean Kennedy Smith, JFK’s sister and an architect of peace in Northern Ireland, dies at 92

 Much of Mrs. Smith’s life afterward was dedicated to filling her assassinated brothers’ interrupted promise, focusing on the care of the disenfranchised and disadvantaged.

-She collected dozens of citations for her work with the disabled.
-In 2011, President Obama awarded her the Presidential Medal of Freedom, the nation’s highest civilian honor.
+She collected dozens of citations for her work with those with disabilities.
+In 2011, President Barack Obama awarded her the Presidential Medal of Freedom, the nation’s highest civilian honor.

 In a video she made for the White House to commemorate the event, she summed up the ethos that bound her famous brothers and sisters.

-Note: CORRECTION: An earlier version of this story incorrectly reported the full name and location of Mrs. Smith’s college alma mater when she graduated in 1949.
-It was Manhattanville College of the Sacred Heart, not Manhattanville College, and it was located in Manhattan at the time.
-It moved in 1952 to Purchase, N.Y.
-The story has been revised.